What Fractional Executives Actually Earn: Rates by Role (2026)

 Two fractional CMOs can quote very different rates for the same engagement.
 Understanding why helps you assess whether a rate is appropriate, rather than simply comparing numbers.

 Scope and time commitment.
 A two-day-per-month advisory arrangement is priced differently from a four-day-per-week operational role.
 Be specific about what you need before you compare rates, because the scope varies enormously across engagements.
+The calculator on this page lets you flex this input directly.

 Industry specialism.
-Fractional executives with deep expertise in a specific vertical, say, SaaS, fintech, healthcare, or manufacturing, typically charge more than generalists.
+Fractional executives with deep expertise in a specific vertical, say SaaS, fintech, healthcare, or manufacturing, typically charge more than generalists.
 The premium reflects reduced ramp-up time and the ability to apply pattern recognition from day one.

 What Fractional Executives Should Be Charging